Introduction to Niacinamide

 Multi-functional Benefits

-It is like that one friend who can do everything well.
-It hydrates, brightens, evens out tone, strengthens the skin barrier, and helps treat acne.
+It is similar to a friend who can do it all.
+It moisturizes, lightens skin, levels tone, reinforces the skin barrier, and prevents acne.
 The best part?
-It does all this without irritating your skin.
+It does all these without rubbing your dermis raw.

 Suitable for All Skin Types

-Whether you have oily, dry, combination, or sensitive skin, it fits into your skincare routine like a missing puzzle piece.
-It’s gentle enough for rosacea-prone skin and effective enough for acne-prone skin.
+Regardless of your skin type; be it oily, dry, combination, and sensitive it slips into your skincare routine like a lost or forgotten puzzle piece.
+It is light enough to be used on rosacea-prone skin but strong enough to work on acne-prone skin.

 Compatibility with Other Ingredients

-Unlike some actives, it plays well with others.
-You can use it with hyaluronic acid, salicylic acid, retinol, and even vitamin C—yes, you heard that right!
+It not only exists well with other actives.
+You can apply it to hyaluronic acid and salicylic acid and even vitamin C–you heard that right!

 Benefits of Using Niacinamide